 Can Supplements Cause Hair Loss?

 Yes, overdoing vitamins and nutritional supplements can cause hair loss.
 In addition to excessive selenium, taking too much Vitamin A can also cause hair loss.
 Overall, it’s best not to exceed the upper recommendation limit for vitamins because too much can cause a variety of health problems.

 Get a Free Hair Loss Evaluation

 If you are experiencing hair loss, call RHRLI for a free consultation.
 My many years of experience as a hair restoration surgeon and my state-of-the-art facility using the ARTAS® robot means that you will have an outstanding experience.
-Contact us at RHRLI for an appointment by contacting us today.
+Contact us at RHRLI for an appointment by filling out our contact form.